NomicFoundation/hardhat-website/src/content/plugin-development/explanations/lifecycle.md

 When initializing the Hardhat Runtime Environment, Hardhat creates an ordered list of plugins based on the `plugins` field in the user config and the built-in plugins bundled with Hardhat.

 To do this, Hardhat executes the `dependencies` function of each plugin, adding any new plugin to the list.

+At the same time, it loads the conditional dependencies of each plugin by calling the `condition` function of each of them and checking if they're already loaded.
+If they are, the `plugin` function is called and the plugin is added to the list.

-This is a recursive process, in which the dependencies of dependencies are also added.
+This is a recursive process where the dependencies of dependencies are also added, along with conditional dependencies.
+Hardhat runs it until all plugins are loaded.

 Once that's completed, the array of plugins is sorted following these rules: